kgmills/kgmills.github.io/academic.markdown

 layout: page
 title: Academic Service
 permalink: /academic/
-update: "Last Updated: 4/8/24"
+update: "Last Updated: 11/16/24"
 ---

+### Selected Service
+Top Reviewer for the 38th Annual Conference on Neural Information Processing Systems (NeurIPS'24)<br>

 ### Peer Review
-Reviewer for the Thirty-Eight Annual Conference on Neural Information Processing Systems (NeurIPS'24)<br>
+Reviewer for the 39th Annual AAAI Conference on Artificial Intelligence (AAAI-25)<br>
+Reviewer for the 28th International Conference on Artificial Intelligence and Statistics (AISTATS'25)<br>
+Reviewer for the Thirteenth International Conference on Learning Representations (ICLR'25)<br>
-Reviewer for the IEEE/CVF Computer Vision and Pattern Recognition Conference (CVPR'24)<br>
+Reviewer for the IEEE/CVF Computer Vision and Pattern Recognition Conference (CVPR'24-25)<br>
+Reviewer for Nature-Scientific Reports<br>
 Reviewer for Engineering Applications of Artificial Intelligence<br>
 Reviewer for IEEE Transactions on Neural Networks and Learning Systems (TNNLS)<br>